Multiscale modeling of OLED devices

 Introduction

 Starting with the 2022 release of the Amsterdam Modeling Suite we include a set of workflow scripts for multiscale OLED modeling.
-These workflows are developed and validated in close collaboration with Simbeyond to bridge the gap between ab-initio atomistic modeling of OLED molecules with AMS, and device level kinetic Monte Carlo simulations using Simbeyond’s Bumblebee code.
-Together with Simbeyond, we attempt to provide a fully integrated multiscale simulation platform for the digital screening and prediction of successful OLED materials and devices.
+These workflows are developed and validated in close collaboration with the Eindhoven University of Technology to bridge the gap between ab-initio atomistic modeling of OLED molecules with AMS, and device level kinetic Monte Carlo simulations using our Bumblebee code.
+We aim to provide a fully integrated multiscale simulation platform for the digital screening and prediction of successful OLED materials and devices.

 This tutorial teaches you to: